How does the Fair Work Commission calculate compensation in an unfair dismissal claim?

 What can compensation be awarded for?

-An order for compensation is primarily designed to compensate someone for income they lose as a result of being dismissed.
+An order for compensation is primarily designed to compensate someone for income they lose as a result of being unfairly dismissed.

 The Commission can’t order compensation for shock, distress, hurt or humiliation caused by the dismissal.